TenDayoe/elm-time-travel/docs/0-setup.md

     elm-live --open -- src/Main.elm --output=elm.js

-Your browser should open with a little Mario who will run and jump when you press the arrow keys.
+Your browser should open with a little Mario who will run and jump when you press the arrow keys, and leave a trail behind.
 If this doesn't work, **reach out for help in the class channel** before proceeding.

 **Leave the app open in your browser, and leave elm-live running in your console while you work!** If you do, the app will automatically update whenever you save changes.